terryaney/Documentation.Camelot/RBLe/CalcEngines.md

 - [Creating/Maintaining CalcEngine Guidelines](#creatingmaintaining-calcengine-guidelines) - Discusses the guidelines for creating and maintaining CalcEngines.

 [Back to RBLe Framework](RBLe.md)

+## Creating/Maintaining CalcEngine Guidelines

+**Do use KAT.Extensibility.Excel.xll Convert to RBLe CalcEngine function whenever a new CE is being created for a client.**

+If at all possible, use the add-in every time instead of copying an old CE from a previous client.
+This will ensure you have the latest tab structure in place when handing off the original CE to KAT to implement.
+KAT has tools that validate and generate some required configurations/code and are only possible if the latest tab structure is in place.
+If it is too much work to start from scratch, please make every attempt to at least generate a new RBLInput tab as this is the most important tab to KAT.
+You can use the Insert Sheet -> Input Page function from KAT.Extensibility.Excel.xll.

+**Do organize to minimize processing by RBLe Framework by organizing input and result tabs correctly.**

+Only include required information on these tabs.
+Do not include input constants, helper variables, or helper tables in tab processing.
+You can place 'worker' items on a separate tab or in a 'non-processed' location to prevent RBLe from processing it (discussed in detail in appropriate section below).
+On input tabs, to ensure the optimal processing speed, make sure to place 'constant' or 'calculated' input rows in a location to avoid being processed by RBL.
+If one result sheet services two types of calculation types, make sure to turn off any rows or tables that are not used for the current calculation type.

+**Do name the CE Conduent_ClientName_CE.xlsm.**

+Although not required, KAT suggests naming new files with this format.

+**Do make columns wide enough.**

+Data output is in the exact format as shown in the spreadsheet.
+Note that if a column is too narrow and ###### is the display, that is what will be exported.
+So be sure your columns are wide enough for all situations.

 ## RBLe Tabs